openservicemesh/osm/DESIGN.md

 [iptables](https://en.wikipedia.org/wiki/Iptables) changes to be applied.
 OSM uses `iptables` to ensure that all inbound and outbound traffic flows through the Envoy sidecar.
 The [init container Docker image](https://hub.docker.com/r/openservicemesh/init) is passed as a string pointing to a container registry.
 This is passed via the `--init-container-image` CLI param to the OSM controller on startup.
-The default value defined in the [OSM Deployment chart](https://github.com/openservicemesh/osm/blob/release-v0.3/charts/osm/templates/osm-deployment.yaml#L33).
+The default value is defined in the [OSM Deployment chart](https://github.com/openservicemesh/osm/blob/release-v0.3/charts/osm/templates/osm-deployment.yaml#L33).

 ## High-level software architecture